 google.container.internal.ClusterManagerInternal.UpdateClusterInternal: automatic node pool upgrade

-- Learn more about the types of clusters.
+- Learn more about cluster configuration choices.

 - Learn more about upgrading a cluster or its nodes.